Orders are usually posted within 3-5 working days. See Delivery and Returns for details.

 How a linocut print is made

-For my one-colour lino prints one lino block is carved and printed.
+For my one-colour lino prints, one lino block is carved and printed.
 For my more complex multi-coloured prints, I use the multi-block method.
-The designs are hand-carved into traditional artists' lino blocks, one for each colour to be printed.
+The designs are hand-carved into traditional artists' lino, one lino block for each colour to be printed.
 Each colour is individually hand-printed using oil-based inks.

 How I make a multi-coloured linocut print